 "Surely not," John protested.
 "He has followers on that website of his."

+Mycroft gave a slight shake of his head.
 "Admirers, John.
-Admiring someone doesn't necessarily imply liking them.
+Admiring someone doesn't necessarily mean liking them.
 Anyway, what Sherlock lacks in companionship, he seeks in adulation.
-But still he remains isolated.
+But still, he remains isolated.
 He has become trapped by his brilliance."
-Mycroft paused and glanced at Watsons leg that had been wounded during war.
+Mycroft paused and glanced at Watson's leg that had been "wounded" during war.
 "Pain and loneliness and exposure to the darkest natures of people.
 These are things to which neither one of you are a stranger.
 I suppose he has found a soul mate in you in that respect."

 The two men sat in silence for several moments before Mycroft's eyes darted to the open door and he stood.
 "Well, I'll leave you to your rest."
 He bowed slightly before straightening and walking toward the exit.
 He made a right in the hallway and paused just beyond the open doorway—just out of Watson's line of vision—to meet his brother's eyes.

 Sherlock stood straight, back against the wall, arms at his sides, facing forward.
 His eyes were his only movement as they locked onto Mycroft's.
 The brothers stood suspended as an understanding passed between; Mycroft's understanding that Sherlock heard his conversation with Watson, and Sherlock's understanding that Mycroft's words were intended for him as much as they were for his friend.